remigerme/typst-polytechnique/example/example.typ

 = Literature Review

 == Machine Learning in Medical Imaging
 Medical imaging represents one of the most advanced areas of machine learning application in healthcare.
-Deep learning algorithms, particularly convolutional neural networks (CNNs), have demonstrated remarkable accuracy in detecting and classifying abnormalities in X-rays, CT scans, and MRI images.
+Deep learning algorithms, particularly convolutional neural networks (CNNs), have demonstrated remarkable accuracy in detecting and classifying abnormalities in X-rays, CT scans, and MRI images@example-turing.

 Recent studies have shown that AI-powered diagnostic tools can match or exceed human radiologist performance in specific tasks, such as detecting diabetic retinopathy from retinal scans or identifying lung nodules in chest X-rays.
 These advances suggest significant potential for improving diagnostic accuracy and reducing healthcare costs through earlier detection and intervention.